 4. Repeat often.

 Lastly, feel free to reapply plasters a few times a day for several days.
-The repeated application will continue to help loosen stuck mucous.
+The repeated application will continue to help loosen stuck mucus.
 This along with other internal herbal remedies can really help support the body during an illness.
 And remember, if there’s no improvement after consistently using natural remedies for several days or the condition worsens, it’s wise to see your doctor for further evaluation.

 So the next time you or your child comes down with a nasty cough where mucous seems to be thick and stuck deep in the chest, warm it up and loosen it up with these herbal plasters to ease nasty coughs.